 There are also no less than fifteen fountains found throughout the town, picturesque medieval streets, a church which houses a collection of religious gold and silver work (Santa Maria Church), and an avenue which plays host to a series of wonderful early 20th century summer mansions.
 Also lots of shops and restaurants here.

-Camprodon is an excellent base from which to explore the Camprodon Valley, which is a good spot for walking.
+Camprodon is an excellent base from which to explore the Camprodon Valley, which is a good spot for walking, with many routes throughout.
 It’s also a good place to follow the Romanesque Route, a driving trail that passes through the valley and includes some of Catalonia’s most important Romanesque structures.